-- Allow exceptions that promote a safe or comfortable learning environment, such as allowing athletic attire in P.E., tights in dance or gymnastics, or protective gear in science labs, workshops or art class. - Prevent students from wearing attire that disrupts a safe learning environment, our dress code may seem to be targeting clothing, but it may actually be targeting students' identities.
-Students-regardless f gender identity or gender expression-need a clear, agreed-upon set of guidelines for how everyone should dress in a school nvironment.
-Gendered quidelines can humiliate students and even rob them of instructional time.
+Allow exceptions that promote a safe or comfortable learning environment, such as allowing athletic attire in P.E., tights in dance or gymnastics, or protective gear in science labs, workshops or art class.

 IS MY SCHOOL DRESS CODE GENDER-INCLUSIVE?